Grocery Bagger Job Description for Entry Level Employees

 Often baggers will be responsible for tending to the store's exterior, retrieving carts, and removing debris from the parking lot and sidewalks.

-Prior Experience Required for a Retail Bagger Position:
+Prior Experience Required

 The bagger position is an entry-level job and requires no prior work experience.
 Employers will sometimes even hire you for a bagger job before you are 16, with an appropriate work permit and parental permission.